 These easy Pan Fried Pork Chops are perfect for weeknight dinner.
 Made with just a few pantry ingredients and ready in about 20 minutes.

 These fried pork chops are made without flour but are breaded with a homemade breading recipe.
 So easy to make any time of year!
+Like my Pork Chops with Cream of Mushroom soup and my Skillet pork chops with mushrooms, this is super easy!

 Hello Friends!
 How is your week going?
 I have been enjoying celebrating my birthday this month and am so grateful for the outpouring of good wishes from friends and family.
 Now more than ever, I am truly appreciating the ability to connect with those I am unable to spend time with right now.